Design your business cards the right way with this quick tutorial:

 First, you should set the file colour mode and there are two options: RGB or CMYK.
 As our project is for printing purposes we will select CMYK.

-We are going to create the usual rectangular business card which is the standard for a reason: it fits into wallets, and card trays, and it is universally recognised for what it is.
+We are going to create the usual rectangular size which is the standard for a reason: it fits into wallets, and card trays, and it is universally recognised for what it is.

 The two standard sizes for Business Cards at Printulu are 90 x 50mm and 85 x 55mm.